Morfusee/MO-IT122-DevOps/README.md

 ## Project Goals
 - Implement a containerized application with proper networking
 - Create an automated CI/CD pipeline using GitHub Actions
-- Deploy the application to Oracle Cloud Free Tier
+- Deploy the application to a Virtual Private Server (VPS)
 - Set up monitoring and observability tools

 ## Technology Stack